RayJaay/game-progression/docs/user-stories/03-edit-profile.md

   - Average Number of Hours to game per day
     - Required
     - Must be a number >= 0
+  - Form should be populated with existing profile data
   - Form should display error messages per each field and disable the save button until the
 - Save and Cancel buttons
   - If the user presses cancel and the form is dirty (the names, avatar, or hours has been modified), show a modal dialog asking confirmation if they want to leave without saving changes